England Football Online

 Scored in most seasons

 Both Wayne Rooney and Bobby Charlton have scored across thirteen seasons.
-Michael Owen and most recently, Harry Kane, scored across ten seasons, whereas Jimmy Greaves, Kevin Keegan and Bryan Robson have scored across nine seasons.
+Harry Kane has scored across eleven seasons and Michael Owen has scored across ten seasons, whereas Jimmy Greaves, Kevin Keegan and Bryan Robson have each scored across nine seasons.

 Most Seasons as Top Scorer